 Like most services of this nature, it’s far from a perfect platform.
 But DoorDash has earned a reputation as one of the more reliable companies in its industry.

-Aside from being a legit way to earn a side income online, there are very few requirements to begin driving, and the low startup costs make this a very attractive side hustle.
+Aside from being a legit way to earn a make money online, there are very few requirements to begin driving, and the low startup costs make this a very attractive side hustle.